k5jae/LILYGO-T-TWR-Plus-case/README.md

 License: GPLv2

+## Rationale

+The T-TWR Plus has some unique features that made this case desirable.
+Since LILYGO has released the OpenEdition, we now have a unique M17 capable device.
+For more information go to M17 (https://m17project.org) and OpenRTX (https://openrtx.org).
+This case was designed in support of those projects.

 ## Printing Steps

 Print one of each of the files in the stl directory, except for the spacers.. print two.